winnerdonald158/Telecom-Customer-Churn-Why-Customers-Leave-and-Which-Customers-Are-Most-at-Risk/README.md

 Based on the analysis, I recommend:

-* Benchmark competing offers to understand what customers perceive as better and where the current offer may be falling behind.
+* Review competing offers to understand what customers perceive as better and where the current offer may be falling behind.
 * Give greater retention attention to **month-to-month customers**, particularly where other risk indicators are present.
 * Strengthen the onboarding experience for newer customers and clearly communicate the benefits of key services.
 * Monitor customer groups with higher churn proportions by payment method.